petersonR/selectInferToolkit/README.md

 #> 11 carb           NA       NA         NA    NA         NA          NA    NA
 ```

+These results indicate that for the model selected by lasso, all
+variables are significant.
+Let’s see if we can confirm this sentiment
-What if we wanted to adjust for the selective process?
-Here using
+after adjusting for the selective process.

-`selectiveInference`.
+*Selective inference*

 ``` r
 fit_lasso_SI <- infer(fit_lso, method = "selectiveinf")